 At this moment, our office is working with Northwestern Medicine and local public health departments to ensure our patients get vaccines when eligible.
 Northwestern Medicine is sending invitations via MyChart to get vaccinations directly to eligible patients; these invitations will be based on priority (at the moment that includes people 40 and older with at least one high-risk condition).
 If invited, you will be told how to schedule an appointment to get the vaccine.
 We hope to be able to give the vaccine in our office in the future once doses become more readily available.
 At this time, our office does not not have a wait list.

-Illinois will expand eligibility to all residents over the age of 16 starting April 12; Chicago will expand eligibility starting April 19.
+Illinois and Chicago have now expand eligibility to all residents over the age of 16.

 The state of Illinois has a web site listing vaccination locations across the state; go to https://coronavirus.illinois.

 The city of Chicago has a similar web site listing vaccination locations in the city; go to https://www.chicago.gov/city/

 Residents of the city of Chicago may go to http://www.zocdoc.com/vaccine/ to schedule appointments to get vaccinated.
 This includes several sites around the city, including mass vaccination centers in the city (United Center, Wrigley Field).
 There is also a multilingual hotline to schedule an appointment: call (312) 746-4835 from 8 AM to 8 PM Mondays through Saturdays and 8 AM to 4 PM on Sundays.